MicrosoftDocs/visualstudio-docs/docs/modeling/add-custom-architecture-validation-to-layer-diagrams.md

   - "pt-br"
   - "tr-tr"
 ---
-# Add custom architecture validation to layer diagrams
+# Add custom architecture validation to dependency diagrams
-In Visual Studio, users can validate the source code in a project against a layer model so that they can verify that the source code conforms to the dependencies on a layer diagram.
+In Visual Studio, users can validate the source code in a project against a layer model so that they can verify that the source code conforms to the dependencies on a dependency diagram.
 There is a standard validation algorithm, but you can define your own validation extensions.

- When the user selects the **Validate Architecture** command on a layer diagram, the standard validation method is invoked, followed by any validation extensions that have been installed.
+ When the user selects the **Validate Architecture** command on a dependency diagram, the standard validation method is invoked, followed by any validation extensions that have been installed.

 > [!NOTE]
->  Validation in a layer diagram is not the same as validation in UML diagrams.
-In a layer diagram, the main purpose is to compare the diagram with the program code in other parts of the solution.
+>  Validation in a dependency diagram is not the same as validation in UML diagrams.
+In a dependency diagram, the main purpose is to compare the diagram with the program code in other parts of the solution.

  You can package your layer validation extension into a Visual Studio Integration Extension (VSIX), which you can distribute to other Visual Studio users.
 You can either place your validator in a VSIX by itself, or you can combine it in the same VSIX as other extensions.
 You should write the code of the validator in its own Visual Studio project, not in the same project as other extensions.